 Seeing so I was fond of my newfound pastime of scuba diving it made perfect sense that I would sign up for a dive in The Great Blue Hole – one of the most famous scuba diving destinations in the world with a very possible chance of seeing hammerhead sharks.

 Fond – yes.
 Expert – no. Total novice.
 Apart from my first exam in Borneo, I’ve only dived around five times and I grew in confidence with each one.
 I’m an awful swimmer so I already started with a fear and it was a fear that I got over.
 Whilst paying my money to the dive master I told him repeatedly, that the last time I dived was in Japan over a year ago – and more importantly that I was worried that I was rusty, asking if he could just keep an eye on me.

 Do you ever get the feeling that someone is not listening to you but they’re saying the right words to shut you up?
 Yeah, that’s what was happening.
 Caribbean folk are so laid back that they’re almost living in last week.
 He just wanted my money in his hand and my words fell on death ears.
 I felt antsy as we got on the boat.

-I introduced myself to the other lads, all European and it wasn’t long before the scuba diving dick measuring contest took place…with me clearly having the weiner of the sea.
-It turned out that they averaged over a thousand dives – they were pretty much ninjas of the sea and I was the odd one out.
+I introduced myself to the other lads, all European and it wasn’t long before the scuba diving dick-measuring contest took place…with me clearly having the weiner of the sea.
+It turned out that they averaged over a thousand dives – they were pretty much ninjas of the ocean and I was the odd one out.